For food emergency support, visit Shropshire Larder

 Contact Us Today!

-On the Ground With Community Kitchen: Monthly Roundup!
+On the Ground With Community Kitchen: Spring 2026 Round Up

 January 2026 kicked off with a herculean effort from our soupersonic team, who transformed surplus Christmas vegetables into hundreds of litres of delicious soup.
 These warming bowls have been enjoyed far and wide—at food shares, shared lunches with our brilliant corporate partners, tree‑planting and solar‑farm work parties, and at URC gatherings.
 A true community-powered feast!